tsto3616/LDH-evo/README.md

 The American Pika code was split between the climate_change.py file (searching for lactate dehydrogenase SNPs) and the aging.py file ('aging' the lineages by the presence/absence of SNPs).

 The Bank Vole code was located within the Bank-Vole.py file.

+# Supplementary Data:
+1. The 5 LDH orthologs are presented in unaligned fa files (starting with N0 or N1 and isotype/ ortholog name at end).

+2. The three main isotypes in assembled fa files (aligned from MACSE - LDH(isotype)_CDS_NT.fa).